-Even if you’re not a Star Wars fan, it’s hard not to be mesmerized by the giant Millennium Falcon inside Star Wars: Galaxy’s Edge in Disneyland.
-It’s a giant ship!
+Even if you’re not a Star Wars fan, it’s hard not to be mesmerized by the giant Millennium Falcon inside Star Wars: Galaxy’s Edge in Disneyland and Walt Disney World.
 And it’s not a trap.
 So what is the Millennium Falcon: Smugglers Ride about?
 Once onboard you can experience one of three positions on the crew – Pilot, Gunner, and Engineer.
-Here’s my experience as Gunner on Millennium Falcon: Smugglers Run.
+Here’s my experience as Gunner and Engineer on Millennium Falcon: Smugglers Run.

 Millennium Falcon: Smugglers Run Ride

 Good news – there’s a Single Rider line for Millennium Falcon: Smugglers Run!
 And with each ride fitting 6 people, I can see the Single Rider need to be plentiful.
 Note: During Covid, there is no single rider line in Smugglers Run and each party will get their own ship.